KlinkerJ/ai_tools/README.md

 1. Switch the directory with `cd gpu_acceleration`
 2. Make sure your computer does have a NVIDIA GPU installed in it!
 3. If you do not have already installed cuda-drivers, you can do so by executing `sudo install_cuda_drivers.sh`
 4. Then, execute `install_docker_for_nvidia.sh` to install the nvidia runtime and docker itself.
-    a) You should enter a username in the process so that user does not have to use `sudo` to access docker.
+You should enter a username in the process so that user does not have to use `sudo` to access docker.
 5. Call `create_tensorflow_container.sh` to create the container with a mountpoint under `~/notebooks`.
 This directory is accessable under `notebooks` inside of the container.
-    a) The script asks for additional python modules to get installed.
+The script asks for additional python modules to get installed.
 For scientific reasons, we install Numpy, Scipy, Matplotlib automatically.